bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Private data

-ADX is designed for public social broadcast.
+ATP is designed for public social broadcast.
 It uses self-authenticating data repos which are intended to be synced widely.
 As a consequence, private or selectively-shared data is not trivial to introduce.

 After multiple discussions, the Bluesky team decided to punt on private data.
-Every attempt to add private data to the ADX model revealed unacceptable trade-offs.
+Every attempt to add private data to the ATP model revealed unacceptable trade-offs.
 Rather than add complexity to achieve a sub-par outcome, we decided to leave the question for later.

 In the short-term, this will require applications and the PDS to maintain some private state.
 The PDS will likely need some baked-in APIs for notifications "is read" state, for instance.

 For the long-term, the prevailing theory is that a separate protocol may be needed.
 (Paul is partial to the idea of a mail protocol in which records are sent to a list of recipients.)
-This may be an entirely separate protocol or simply an additional mode for ADX.
+This may be an entirely separate protocol or simply an additional mode for ATP.

 ## Open tasks and questions